bukari08/AppStore-Project/README.md

 ```
 SELECT CASE
 	WHEN price > 0 THEN 'Paid'
         ELSE 'Free'
         END AS App_Type,
         avg(user_rating) AS AvgRating
- from AppleStore
+ FROM AppleStore
  GROUP BY App_Type;
 ```

 b.
 Determine if Apps with suported language have higher ratings.
  ```
 SELECT CASE
  	WHEN lang_num < 10 THEN '<10 languages'
         WHEN lang_num BETWEEN 10 and 30 THEN '10-30 languages'
         ELSE  '>30 languages'
         END as language_bucket,
         avg(user_rating) AS AvgRating
-from AppleStore
+FROM AppleStore
 GROUP BY language_bucket
 order BY AvgRating DESC;
 ```

-c. check genre with low rating
+c.
+Check Genre with low rating

 ```
 SELECT prime_genre,
        avg(user_rating) AS AvgRating
-from AppleStore
+FROM AppleStore
 GROUP BY prime_genre
-order by AvgRating ASC
+ORDER BY AvgRating ASC
 LIMIT 10;
 ```

 d.
 Check Top rated App for each genre

 ```
 SELECT prime_genre,
 	track_name,
         user_rating
-from (
+FROM (
-        SELECT prime_genre,
+	 SELECT prime_genre, track_name,user_rating,
-  				track_name,
-  				user_rating,
-		RANK() OVER(PARTITION BY prime_genre ORDER BY user_rating DESC, 	rating_count_tot DESC) AS RANK
+		RANK() OVER(PARTITION BY prime_genre ORDER BY user_rating DESC,
+	rating_count_tot DESC) AS RANK
-        from AppleStore
+        FROM AppleStore
   		)
         AS a
 WHERE